Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 4) Select "Next"

 **Apply Custom Settings**
-Configure some custom settings so you can ssh into your Pi headless, ect.
+You need to configure some custom settings so you can access WiFi and SSH into your Pi headless.

 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/edit_custom_settings.png' width='500'>